 Buses on the Isle of Wight are operated by Southern Vectis.
 Newport has the largest bus station with connections all over the Island, but you can also travel direct from Ryde to a number of other towns on the East side.
 There are more buses covering the eastern side of the Island than the quieter West Wight (see our guide to Isle of Wight towns).

-For those without wigs, there are open top buses operating in some part of the Isle of Wight during the warmer months (read about these in the guide to days out for families).
+For those without wigs, there are open top buses operating in some part of the Isle of Wight during the warmer months (read about these in the guide to days out for families or read the blog about the Needles Breezer).
+These aren't included in the capped bus fares scheme.

-For those without wigs, there are open top buses operating in some part of the Isle of Wight during the warmer months (read about these in the guide to days out for families).
+For those without wigs, there are open top buses operating in some part of the Isle of Wight during the warmer months (read about these in the guide to days out for families or read the blog about the Needles Breezer).
+These aren't included in the capped bus fares scheme.

 - Ask for a through ticket if you are travelling via Newport, as it can be cheaper than two singles.

 - Travelling in a group is a cheap option, as long as you all want to travel together.
-A one day 'rover ticket' or 'freedom ticket' (unlimited travel) is £10 for 1 person or £25 for 5 people (£5 each).
-For a week's unlimited travel, you'll pay £28 for 1 person, or £67 for 5 people, which is £1.91 per person per day.
+A one day 'rover ticket' or 'freedom ticket' (unlimited travel) is about £10 for 1 person or about £30 for 5 people (£6 each).
+For a week's unlimited travel, you'll pay about £30 for 1 person, or about £75 for 5 people, which is about £2 per person per day.
 Those are the slightly reduced prices for paying with the Southern Vectis app.

 - Concessionary discounts apply on the Isle of Wight, just like other parts of England (but not Wales, Scotland or Northern Ireland unfortunately).
 You can't use concessionary passes on the open top buses, but you do get a discount if you are over 60.

 - If you don't plan to travel every day and are staying for more than a week (or live on the Island), then a multiday bundle is fairly good value.
-Any 5 days over two years will cost you £31, so you are paying £6.20 per day.
-Any 30 days in two years will cost you £130, or £4.33 a day.
-Generally speaking, a return journey on the Isle of Wight will cost you more than £5, so it is probably worth getting if you will use the bus more than five times in a year.
+Any 5 days over two years will cost you about £35, so you are paying about £7 per day.
+Any 30 days in two years will cost you about £140, or about £4.50 a day.
+It is probably worth getting if you will do more than five return journeys in a year.

-- A taxi might be cheaper for a group of four if you are just doing one daytime journey.
-I worked out that Newport to Cowes for four people on a bus would cost about the same in a taxi.
+- A taxi is rarely cheaper than buses on the Isle of Wight.
+I worked out that Newport to Cowes for four people on a bus would cost about the same in a taxi, but that's a fairly short journey.

 Taxis on the Isle of Wight